Skip to main content

 tip

-You can find the used reference images in the Image Targets for Testing section
+Reference images can be found in the Image Targets for Testing section

 Additionally, the image target in the sample's case was measured at 26 cm in height (when printed in DIN A4 or US letter).
 The correct measures are essential for a correct pose estimation and subsequent placement of an augmentation.
 Therefore, it must be specified after enabling Specify Size.